lucasjellema/slide-viewer/README.md

 ## Technical Details

-- Pure JavaScript with no external dependencies
+- Pure JavaScript with JSZip library for zip file operations (loaded dynamically when needed)
+- No other external dependencies
 - Modular architecture with separate components
 - SVG manipulation for indicators and element handling
 - Responsive design that works on various devices